kimsama/my-awesome-supabase/README.md

 # My Awesome Supabase

-A comprehensive guide to Supabase system architecture and components.
+A comprehensive guide to Supabase system architecture and components for beginners.